oktapiancaw/ui-brewn-calculator/README.md

 **Personal Coffee Brew Calculator & Catalogs**

-BREWn is a minimal yet powerful web application designed to help you:
-- Calculate manual brew parameters based on Popular Method
-- Explore different methods such as V60, AeroPress, Trubru, and more

 Built with [Next.js 15](https://nextjs.org/), [TailwindCSS 4](https://tailwindcss.com/), and Radix UI components for maximum performance and accessibility.